 Tick Control on the Dog and Cat

-The prevalence of ticks and tick-transmitted diseases can be decreased by regular application of effective acaricides in dog and cat populations.
+The prevalence of ticks and tick-transmitted diseases can be decreased by the regular application of effective acaricides in dog and cat populations.
 There are several safe, effective, residual acaricides that kill ticks within 24-48 hours.
 These products include sprays, collars or spot-on products containing synthetic pyrethroids (e.g. cyphenothrin, deltamethrin, flumethrin, or permethrin.), fipronil, pyriprole, amitraz and oral isoxazolines such as fluralaner and afoxolaner.
-Most of these products have excellent activity for up to 28 days, and others having excellent activity for up to 90 days (fluralaner).
+Most of these products have excellent activity for up to 28 days, and others have excellent activity for up to 90 days (fluralaner).
 Organophosphate products are effective but they are discouraged or banned due to human health concerns.

 Products for Dogs:-

-Tickicides never achieve 100% efficacy (90% is the threshold) due to variation in tick species or variability in application.
-Therefore, a tickicides should never be assumed to have removed the tick problem completely.
+Tickicides never achieve 100% efficacy (90% is the threshold) due to variation in tick species or variability in the application.
+Therefore, tickicides should never be assumed to have removed the tick problem completely.
 Animals should still be checked for ticks regularly.
 Residual activity may be decreased by swimming and bathing and incorrect application.
 Ticks that are well attached when treatment is started, may still be attached 24-48 hours later even though they are dead.
 They should be mechanically removed.

-The products involved include washes, sprays, spot-ons and chewable tablets with varying duration of efficacy ranging from 7 days to up-to 3 months depending on the product used.
+The products involved include washes, sprays, spot-ons and chewable tablets with varying duration of efficacy ranging from 7 days to up to 3 months depending on the product used.